CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-5/Sprint-2/Self-Paced Materials/1_Leading Organizational Change.md

 You're a relationship builder.
 You create momentum by fostering collaboration, trust, and shared purpose.

-You might lead a community of practice, organize informal learning sessions, or connect stakeholders across silos.
+>You might lead a community of practice, organize informal learning sessions, or connect stakeholders across silos.

+---

 **Mostly B – Implementer**